darpa-xdata/xlang/README.md

 <code>vagrant ssh</code><br>

-To add your software to the VM:
+To add your software to the VM:<br>
 1. Create a sensibly named deployment script in the /scripts directory.
 This script should download, intall, and configure all of your software from a bare operating system.
-This is where the majority of your development will be.
+This is where the majority of your development will be.<br>
 2. Store any custom files or code in the files directory or call them from their source location with wget.
-Examples are in the examples.sh.
+Examples are in the examples.sh.<br>
-3. Add a line to deploy.sh that calls your deployment script. # be sure to comment what it does here.
+3. Add a line to deploy.sh that calls your deployment script. # be sure to comment what it does here.<br>

 Other useful vagrant commands: vagrant suspend